akiradeveloper/sorock/book/src/bridge.md

 # RaftApp Bridge

-Usually, App is implemented in Rust as well as the lol itself to the maximum performance.
-However, sometimes it is requested to write the app in other language like Go and Java.
+Usually, `RaftApp` is implemented in Rust as well as the lol itself to the maximum performance.
+However, sometimes it is demanded to write app in other language like Go and Java.

-You have two choices: one is to search for a Raft library in the language and the other is manage to connect with lol via bridge, which I recommend you to do so because no other Raft library is as sophisticated as lol.
+You have two choices: one is to search for a Raft library in the language and the other is manage to connect with lol via bridge, which I recommend you to do so because lol is the most sophisticated Raft library.

 ![Bridge](images/bridge.png)